Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Deterministic parameters

-Drug prices were used as the opportunity cost $c_k^s$ of unmet demand in every country.
+Baseline drug prices ($p_k^s$) were estimated as follows.
 For OECD countries, we used the International Prescription Drug Price Comparisons for unbranded generics without biologics \citepSupp{s-RR-2956-ASPEC} and the US price presented by \citeSupp{s-Tucker2020} as a baseline.
 For the rest of the countries, we used the median generic prices for vincristine presented by \citeSupp{s-Martei2020} per country income level classification.

-The opportunity cost $c^o$ was assumed to be a linear function of the exogenous retained exports produced by export bans.
+The price increase ($p^o$) was assumed to be a linear function of the exogenous retained exports produced by export bans.
 The slope of the linear function was 0.00003, estimated considering as $\Delta$prices 50\% and $\Delta$shortages the US mean demand 90000 ml.
 The FDA has used 50\% as a referent value to analyze shortages of drugs that experience sustained price increases after a shortage occurs \citepSupp{s-FDA2019}.